OLC-Bioinformatics/redmine-docs/docs/analysis/autoclark.md

 For an example AutoCLARK, see [issue 12819](https://redmine.biodiversity.agr.gc.ca/issues/12819).

+#### Interpreting Results

+Once CLARK is complete, a file called `abundance.xlsx` will be uploaded to Redmine.
+This file shows the species present for each strain in the request.
+These results should be interpreted with caution - species that show up with low proportions (less than 1-2 percent) are often not actually there and are just artifacts of the analysis.

 ### How long does it take?

 CLARK will usually take 10 to 15 minutes to run, though it may take substantially longer if you requested that a large